-Understanding Caffeine Allergy: Symptoms, Causes, and Treatments
+Caffeine Allergy: Symptoms, Causes and Treatments

 What Causes a Caffeine Allergy?

 Caffeine allergy is caused by an adverse immune response to the caffeine molecule.
 When your body recognizes caffeine as a foreign substance, it releases antibodies and histamines, leading to allergic reactions.
 The cause of this immune response is not entirely understood but could be linked to genetic factors or environmental triggers.
+Genetic factors affecting caffeine metabolism, such as variations in the CYP1A2 enzyme, can influence how the body reacts to caffeine and potentially contribute to allergic responses.

 Caffeine Sensitivity vs. Caffeine Allergy